JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 **wys is a shell script variant of Patrick Wardle's awesome [WhatsYourSign](https://github.com/objective-see/WhatsYourSign).**

-Full functionality including signature verification is available for bundles (e.g. app, kext, framework), binaries/executables, disk images (DMG, sparsebundle, sparseimage), package archives (pkg, xip, xar).
+Full functionality including signature verification is available for bundles (e.g. app, kext, framework), binaries/executables, disk images (DMG, sparsebundle, sparseimage), package archives (pkg, mpkg, xip, xar).
 Basic functionality, e.g. checksum verification, is available for any and all regular files.

 **wys** is actually "WhatsYourSign Extended".
 In addition to the default functionality, **wys** also